pybamm-team/PyBaMM/CONTRIBUTING.md

 pip install tox # (Using this, you will need to additionally install tox in your virtual environment as decribed below)
 # or
-pip install pipx # (For installing pipx) pipx install tox # (Using this, tox can automatically be accessed in your virtaul environment)
+pip install pipx # (For installing pipx) pipx install tox # (Using this, tox can automatically be accessed in your virtual environment)
 ```
 You can also explore and install pipx from their [GitHub repository](https://github.com/pipxproject/pipx)